brawer/wikidata-qsdump/README.md

 [QuickStatements](https://www.wikidata.org/wiki/Help:QuickStatements)
 with [Zstandard](https://en.wikipedia.org/wiki/Zstd) compression,
 takes about a third of the current best file size.
-On a typical modern cloud server, decompression is about 10 times faster compared to lbzip2, an exotic tool for the bzip2 format.
+On a typical modern cloud server, decompression is about 10 times faster compared to lbzip2 on the current JSON dumps.
-(Compared to the more commonly used pbzip2 tool, the speed-up is 150 times;
-despite being designed for multi-core machines, pbzip2 appears to use just a single core, possibly due to a structural quirk of Wikidata dumps).
-The speed-up can largely be explained with a compression algorithm that has been designed for fast decompression on today’s hardware.

 ## Motivation